VaiAnna30/co-coder/README.md

 3.  **ICE Candidates**: Both browsers ping public STUN servers to discover their own public IP addresses, and exchange these ICE candidates via Socket.io.
 4.  **P2P Connection**: Once candidates are exchanged, the Socket.io server steps out of the way.
 Video and audio packets flow directly between Browser A and Browser B via UDP, drastically reducing server bandwidth and latency.

-### 3. Remote Code Execution (Piston API)
+### 3. Local Code Execution (Synchronous Spawning)
-Running arbitrary user code on a Node.js server is a massive security vulnerability (Remote Code Execution attack).
-To solve this, the application offloads code execution to the **Piston API**.
+Code execution has been vastly simplified for performance and ease of deployment.
 When a user clicks "Run":
-1. The active file's code and language are packaged into a JSON payload.
+1. The active file's code and language are packaged into a JSON payload and sent to the `/execute` REST endpoint.
-2. The Node server proxies this request to Piston.
+2. The Node server uses `child_process.spawn` to securely write the code to an ephemeral temporary directory.
-3. Piston spins up a secure, ephemeral **Docker Container** configured specifically for that language.
+3. The code is executed locally in real-time, without requiring heavy background message queues.
-4. The code is compiled and executed inside the sandbox, and the `stdout`/`stderr` streams are returned to the user's terminal safely.
+4. The execution's `stdout` and `stderr` streams, along with the execution time, are captured and synchronously returned to the user's terminal.

 ### 4. Database Schema Design
 The MongoDB database is optimized for quick room retrieval.
 The `Room` schema contains a nested `files` array: